ajsya/scratchstudioinviter/README.md

 - a scratch account
   - make sure your scratch account is a manager in your studio

-Make sure to edit the login variables in the python file.
+Make sure to edit the .env file and add your bot account's username and password, in addition to the id of the studio you want to watch.
-I would also recommend changing the time between requests.
-It's very low for testing.